guicarneiro11/LTA-Score/README.md

 Created by fans and for fans, LTA Score does not intend to be an alternative classification system to official rankings, but rather a way to engage the community in constructive discussions about the performance of professional players and celebrate great plays.

-## ✨ Key Features

-- **Match Calendar**: View all past, current, and future matches of LTA South and North leagues
-- **Rating System**: Assign scores from 0-10 to players from completed matches
-- **User Profile**: Manage your account and see your rating history
-- **Social Feed**: Add friends and follow their recent ratings
-- **Community Rankings**: See the highest-rated players by fans across various categories
-- **Social Interactions**: Comment and react to other fans' ratings

 ## 🖼️ Screenshots and Videos

 https://github.com/user-attachments/assets/5ed31fe6-0254-4efa-b7fd-19199fa4e30d